-If you can’t travel to France, then bring France to your home by cooking romantic French cuisine.
-Try these French food recipes starting with an appetizer of tapenade, an olive spread.
+If you can’t travel to France, then bring some of the French food culture to your home by cooking romantic French cuisine.
+Try these easy French food recipes starting with an appetizer of tapenade, an olive spread.
 Then cook up some Pan Fried Fish with white asparagus.
 Of course, serve it with some white wine.
 Then set the mood with some music.
 We recommend French Cafe by Putumayo Presents.
 Finish your meal with this French food recipe for Raspberry Parfait.
-To pair a fancy drink with your dessert you can try one of our Valentine drinks.
+To pair a fancy drink with your French dessert you can try one of our Valentine drinks.
+Of course if you are looking for more romantic recipes, try our French toast recipe for breakfast.

 Start with this French Food Recipe for Tapenade